Table of Content

-Depression is an illness that affects the body, mood and thoughts.
-It interferes with normal functioning, daily life, and how one feel, think and handle daily activities such as sleeping, eating or working.
+Depression is an illness that affects the body, mood, and thoughts.
+It interferes with normal functioning, daily life, and how one feels, thinks, and handles daily activities such as sleeping, eating, or working.

-It is a global public health concern.
-It is difficult to estimate the prevalence of depression in Pakistan due to absence of adequate research studies.
+Depression is a global public health concern.
+It is difficult to estimate the prevalence of depression in Pakistan because of the absence of adequate research studies.
 According to one systemic review in the overall population of Pakistan, the prevalence of depression is 34%.
-The ratio of girls suffering from depression is almost double than boys, because of early marriage, high fertility rate, low employment, low literacy level, poverty, health care services neither available nor accessible.
-In Pakistan, women with depression are reluctant to visit a doctor due to stigma associated with mental illness.
+The ratio of girls suffering from depression is almost double that of boys, because of early marriages, high infertility rates, low employment, low literacy level, poverty, and health care services neither available nor accessible.
+In Pakistan, women with depression are reluctant to visit a doctor because of the stigma associated with mental illness.

 People who have a first-degree relative who has depression are at greater risk for developing the disease.